 CPS HR specializes in the recruitment and selection of executive level professionals in key city, county, special district and non-profit management agencies.
 Working in partnership with the governing body or selection team, we develop customized search strategies that focus on locating and recruiting qualified candidates who match the agency’s unique needs.
 Our experienced executive recruiters apply in-depth knowledge of public-agency operations, programs, and services to provide you with a guided experience resulting in the most qualified candidates.

-Los Angeles County Metropolitan Transportation Authority has selected Jennifer Vides Hirsch to assume the role of Chief Customer Experience Officer.
-Ms. Vides Hirsch comes to the Authority previously serving as the Chief Customer Experience Officer for SCRRA.
+San Francisco Municipal Transportation Agency has selected Bree Mawhorter to assume the role of Chief Administrative & Financial Officer.
+Ms. Mawhorter comes to the County previously serving as the Deputy Director of Finance & Administration for the Office of Community and Investment and Infrastructure.
 She will begin in her role immediately.

 City of San Jose has selected Luis Barillas to assume the role of Industrial Safety Officer.
 Mr. Barillas comes to the City previously serving as the Environmental Health & Safety Compliance Specialist for ACT Enviro.
 Mr. Barillas has over 15 years of experience in the Environmental Industry.
 He will begin in his role on September 18.

 San Diego County Water Authority has selected David Edwards to assume the role of General Counsel.
 Mr. Edwards comes to the Agency previously serving as an Attorney for Los Angeles Department of Water & Power.
 He will begin in his role on September 12.

 The City of Fort Worth has selected David Medrano to assume the role of City Auditor.
 Mr. Medrano comes to the City previously serving as the Chief Internal Auditor for Imperial Irrigation District, CA. He will begin in his role on September 6.